mhroth/FrogDisco/README.md

 ## Example

 Below are the contents of [ExampleFrogDisco.java](https://github.com/mhroth/FrogDisco/blob/master/src/com/synthbot/frogdisco/ExampleFrogDisco.java) which shows how to use the FD API (it's really simple!).
 The example instantiates an instance of FrogDisco and registers itself as the `CoreAudioRenderListener`.
 FD is created with one output channel, a block size of 128 samples per channel per block, and a sample rate of 44100. `ExampleFrogDisco` implements one of the two callback functions, in this case `onCoreAudioFloatRenderCallback` because the sample format `UNINTERLEAVED_FLOAT` is specified.
 Whenever Core Audio needs more samples, the render callback is called and the listener must fill the `ByteBuffer`, or in this case a `FloatBuffer`.
+Four audio buffers are used in the underlying audio queue.
+This is a typical value; as few as one may be specified.
+The larger the number the less the liklihood of audio underruns.

 ```Java
 package com.synthbot.frogdisco;